 How Do I Become a Game Designer or Developer?

 Video game designer education requirements depend on the standards of the gaming company.
-While specific details may vary based on the company, you can expect game designer qualifications to focus on your education, as well as a portfolio demonstrating your skills in action.
+You cen become a game designer with a high school diploma or first-year experience.
+Until recently there was no bachelor of game design, and few designers start with a video game design bachelor’s degree.
+While specific details may vary based on the company, you can expect game designer qualifications to focus on your education, as well as a portfolio demonstrating your real-world skills in action.
 A bachelor’s degree in game design or game development will assist with your long-term career goals.

 In some cases, employers look for specialized video game designer training through certification programs as well as traditional degree programs.
 The key to any work in video game design or development is game design skills.
 You need to develop the programming skills to create the digital world involved in video games.
-A specialized degree in game design will help you start your career by learning the specific skills involved in creating a video game.
+Graphic design courses are also key.
+A specialized degree in game design will help you start your career by learning the specific skills involved in creating a video game, like level design and multimedia design.
 Programming degrees with a focus on game design or game development will also improve your opportunities by ensuring you have the skills to develop a game.
+The best degree for game design may not even be called a “bachelor’s degree in video game design.”

 What Does a Video Game Designer or Developer Do?